 Charter schools cannot "limit admission based on ethnicity, national origin, gender, income level, disabling condition, English proficiency, measures of achievement, aptitude, or athletic ability."
 They may enroll students whose legal residence is within the boundaries of the school district in which the school is located or who have transferred into the school district.
 Preference shall be given to resident students.
-If capacity is insufficient to enroll all interested, eligible students, charter schools must select students through a lottery.
-Students not present at the school site cannot be included in attendance counts.
+If capacity is insufficient to enroll all interested eligible students, then charter schools must select students through a lottery.

 Like any public school, charter schools receive state funding through the State Aid funding formula, set by law.
 Up to 5 percent of a school's allocation may be retained by its sponsor for administrative costs.
 Charter schools may receive additional funding through public aid, grants and other revenue as well as private sources, but the schools must be nonprofit.
 The Charter Schools Incentive Fund assists those interested in establishing charter schools.
 Applicants are eligible for up to $50,000 for start-up costs.
 Only charter schools with sponsor approval are eligible to apply.